mathigatti/affective-lists/README.md

 ### Nervous System

-It contains a table (CSV file) that lists different neurotransmitters and other psychoactive substances that affect our emotions and perception, and its characteristics (It was made using chatGPT so it probably has errors).
+It contains a table (Comprehensive_Nervous_System_Substances_Overview.csv) that lists different neurotransmitters and other psychoactive substances that affect our emotions and perception, and its characteristics (It was made using chatGPT so it probably has errors).

 ## Sources